Police name Levin crash victim

-The victim of a crash on the corner of Queen St East and Oxford St in Levin on Tuesday can be named as Jennifer Katherine O'Neill, 81.
+The victim of a crash on the corner of Queen St East and Oxford St in Levin on Tuesday can be named as Jennifer Katherine O'Neill.

-Police extended their sympathies to O'Neill's loved ones and said inquiries into the circumstances of the crash are ongoing.
+Police said they extended their sympathies to the 81-year-old's loved ones and inquiries into the circumstances of the crash are ongoing.

 O'Neill died while another person was left fighting for their life in two separate, near-simultaneous crashes on major state highways, one in Levin, the other in Greytown.

-The major crash involved a mobility scooter on State Highway 1 in Levin, closing the road.
+The major crash involved a walking frame on State Highway 1 in Levin, closing the road.

 AdvertisementAdvertise with NZME.